-A more serious tear which involves deeper stitches may take 6 to 8 weeks to heal entirely.
+A more serious tear that involves deeper stitches may take 6 to 8 weeks to heal entirely.
 The pain may continue for about a month.
 The stitches often begin to itch around the time they start healing.
 It may be a good idea to schedule a checkup with the doctor at around 6 weeks to monitor the progress of the stitches.

 How Can You Soothe the Tender Area?

 Stitches can be fairly painful after a vaginal delivery.
 Certain things that can be done to soothe them are:

 - Sitting in a tub of lukewarm water may not only help soothe the sore stitches but also ease the swelling.
 Keep in mind to gently pat the area dry later on with a soft, clean towel.
 Alternatively, a cold compress or a gel pack can also be used.

 - If you are experiencing pain while sitting, you can try looking for ring-shaped inflatable pillows that are specially designed to offer comfort while sitting.

 - To relieve pressure from your perineum while passing stools, gently press a clean pad over the stitches.

 - If you feel discomfort while peeing, you may find putting warm water on the area useful in easing the burning sensation.

 - Bear in mind to keep the perineum and vaginal area clean and dry to prevent an infection.

 - You may opt for safe painkillers to deal with the pain, but it is advisable to first consult a doctor in this respect.

 Tips to Recover Faster

 Here is a list of tips that can help you recover faster: